Our Services

 Helpful Resources

-There are several factors to consider.
-When your autonomic nervous system does not shift from fight or flight to rest and digest at night, you can feel tired but wired, have palpitations or adrenaline jolts, wake at 1 to 3 a.m., sweat, get reflux or gut upset, feel muscle tension or jaw clenching, and have vivid or acting-out dreams; common drivers include chronic stress or trauma, irregular routines, late light, caffeine or alcohol, and conditions such as thyroid or heart rhythm problems, hormonal shifts, sleep apnea, anxiety, or neurological disease.
+When your autonomic nervous system fails to shift from fight-or-flight to rest-and-digest at night, you may feel tired but wired, experience palpitations or adrenaline jolts, wake between 1–3 a.m., sweat, develop reflux or gut upset, feel muscle tension or jaw clenching, and have vivid or acting-out dreams.
+Common causes include chronic stress or trauma, irregular routines, late-night light exposure, caffeine or alcohol, and underlying conditions such as thyroid or heart rhythm disorders, hormonal shifts, sleep apnea, anxiety, or neurological disease.

-See below for the red flags that need prompt medical care and the step by step ways to restore parasympathetic calm, including predictable wind-down, light timing, slow breathing, reducing late stimulation and alcohol, and addressing root stress, as these details can shape your next best healthcare steps.
+Below, you'll find red flags that require prompt medical care and step-by-step strategies to restore parasympathetic calm — including a predictable wind-down routine, proper light timing, slow breathing, reducing late stimulation and alcohol, and addressing root stressors.

 Understanding what's happening in your body can help you recognize the signs your nervous system is dysregulated at night—and what to do about it.